gaja-project/gaja/README.md

         return timedtext
     }
 ```
-Setting the container attribute to no is important because it allows one subtitle container to remain the same while the other translates.
-Which leads us to the other function we call in our `createNewSubContainer()` function which is the `stylingContainer()` function.
-In here we style our new container using the netflix container as reference and we also style our p tag which exists in our new container.
+Setting the container's translation attribute to 'no' is important because it allows one subtitle container to remain the same while the other translates.
+Which leads us to the callback function we call in our `createNewSubContainer()` function which is the `stylingContainer()` function.
+In here, we style our new container using the Netflix container as reference and we also style our p tag which exists in our new container.
 ```js script
     // Function to style our container, recieves our new div container, our p tag, and the netflix sub container function stylingContainer(newDiv, pTag, netflixTimedtext){